William Gwinn: Settlement

 Another settler was David George, a Baptist preacher who had escaped enslavement and then traveled to Nova Scotia before emigrating to Sierra Leone.

-The same year, Gwinn's daughter Nancy married George Davis, the African born son of African American parents who had immigrated via Nova Scotia (under the auspices of John Clarkson) to found Freetown, Sierra Leone in 1792.
+The same year, Gwinn's daughter Nancy married George Davis, the African-born son of African American parents who had immigrated via Nova Scotia (under the auspices of John Clarkson) to found Freetown, Sierra Leone in 1792.

 Integration with 1792 Nova Scotian Settlers

-Most of the 38 emigrants integrated with the original founders (known as the Settlers of the Colony of Sierra Leone who had arrived in 1792).
+Most of the thirty-eight emigrants integrated with the founders (known as the Settlers of the Colony of Sierra Leone, who had arrived in 1792).

 Later years and descendants

-Little is known of what became of Gwinn himself; however a letter from other colonists indicated that 'Friend Gwinn' had a lost a leg since arriving in Sierra Leone.
+Little is known of what became of Gwinn himself; however, a letter from other colonists indicated that 'Friend Gwinn' had lost a leg since arriving in Sierra Leone.
 Gwinn likely settled in Settler Town as that was where the original "American emigrants reside."

 The Gwinns have descendants in Sierra Leone and the United States through the union of George Davis I to Miss Nancy Gwinn in 1816.